marklogic-community/hands-on-data-modeling/unit-06/01-read-transform.md

 ## Calling the Transform

  Use the following curl command to retrieve a document.

+ Note: Windows users may need to replace ' with ".

     curl --digest --user rory:rory \
         'http://localhost:8080/v1/documents?uri=/employees-v3/EmployeeTable.csv-0-562.xml'